cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING.md

 ## Compiling localization files

-`LOCALIZE` (enabled by default) only enables localization itself, but doesn't include any languages.
+By default, only English language is available, and it does not require localization file.

 If you want to compile files for specific languages, you should add `LANGUAGES="<lang_id_1> [lang_id_2] [...]"` option to make command:

     make LANGUAGES="zh_CN zh_TW"

-You can get the language ID from the filenames of `*.po` in `lang/po` directory or use `LANGUAGES="all"` to complile all available localizations.
+You can get the language ID from the filenames of `*.po` in `lang/po` directory or use `LANGUAGES="all"` to compile all available localizations.

-Special note for MinGW: due to a [libintl bug](https://savannah.gnu.org/bugs/index.php?58006), using English without a `.mo` file would cause significant slow down on MinGW targets.
-In such case you can compile a `.mo` file for English using `make LANGUAGES="en"`. `make LANGUAGE="all"` also compiles a `.mo` file for English in addition to other languages.

 # Debian